cesarmacias/AkumaCollector/README.md

 - `SEND_OPTION`: The option for sending the results (tcp, udp, or log for debugging).
 - `PRIVATE_KEY_PATH`: The path to the private key file for HTTPS server.
 - `CERTIFICATE_PATH`: The path to the certificate file for HTTPS server.
+- `SSL_DIR`: The path to the directory that will have private key and certificate
+- `COMMON_NAME`: Domain for certificate
+- `COUNTRY`: Country for certificate
+- `STATE`: State for certificate
+- `LOCALITY`: City for certificate
+- `ORGANIZATION`: Organization name for certificate
+- `EMAIL`: Email for certificate

 ## API Routes